There are all sorts of bold statements — both for and against — using liquid fabric softeners and dryer sheets these days.

 While certain smells will indeed annoy mice for a very short time, odoriferous things alone won’t keep them away.

-Therefore, the Bounce dryer sheets might work for a day or two, but then you’re just likely to have chewed up dryer sheets!
+That means the Bounce dryer sheets might work for a day or two — but then you’re just likely to have chewed up dryer sheets!

 Mice are attracted to places where light comes through.
 Period.
 That’s where they’re looking for food or a place to nest.
 Block holes and spaces that let light in, and you’ll be rid of your mice problem.